Pascal0902/pascals-habit-tracker/README.md

 # About this project
 This project provides a simple habit tracker which can be user via a CLI.

+## Project structure
+The source code is located in the `src/` directory and is split into several
+packages:

+- `habit_tracking` – domain models such as `Habit` and `User`.
+- `habit_analysis` – functions for calculating streaks.
+- `data_storage` – storage backends, currently a JSON based implementation.
+- `cli_menu` – the command line interface.

+Common values such as the allowed habit periods are defined in `src/constants.py`.

 # Installation
 ## Installing python
 This project requires python 3.10 or higher.
 You can download python from [here](https://www.python.org/downloads/).